-The truth is, as the intensity and occurrence of rainfall continues to increase, rain will eventually exceed the city’s current stormwater infrastructure, which will ultimately increase chances of flooding in your home.
-Just how bad is a basement flooding and what can you do to protect yourself?
-Let’s find out!
+The truth is, as the intensity and occurrence of rainfall continue to increase, rain will eventually exceed the city’s current stormwater infrastructure, which will ultimately increase the chances of flooding in your home.

 “It’s Just Water”